forestdb/forestdb.org/models/adjectives-qud.md

 Vagueness~
 Lassiter & Goodman (2013)

-Sometimes words without context can be vague, take the word "expensive" into different context it can mean many different things.
-When we use the word "expensive" for buying an ice cream it is much different than what someone would mean when they say "expensive" for a purchasing a bike or a car.
+Sometimes words without context can be vague.
+Take the word "expensive": in different contexts it can mean many different things.
+When we use the word "expensive" for buying an ice cream it is much different than what someone would mean when they say "expensive" for purchasing a bike or a car.
 Then how do we conclude what the meaning of "expensive" really is?

 "Semanticists settle on the least common denominator: a threshold semantics by which the adjective asserts that holders of the relevant property surpass some point on the relevant scale (i.e., expensive means more expensive than d for some contextually-determined degree of price d).
 Whereas semanticists punt on the mechanism by which context fixes these aspects of meaning, the RSA framework is well-suited to meet the challenge".